vladbelousoff/tea/README.md

 Tea is currently in development.
 The core language features are implemented including:

 - ✅ Variable declarations and assignments
-- ✅ Optional variables with `?` syntax
+- ✅ Optional types with `?` syntax
 - ✅ Function definitions and calls
 - ✅ Struct definitions and instantiation
 - ✅ Method definitions with impl blocks